AlanRostem/SteelPurge/README.md

 The player can gain experience and level up.
 Leveling up to a certain point gives the player the ability to craft new weapons.

+#### Weapon Drops

+Weapons can be dropped by enemies when playing in *Purge Mode*, even ones the player does not know how to craft (he just learns how to make them when picking it up for the first time).

+### Items

+There are certain items the player can keep on them.

 #### Weapon Parts

-Player can find weapon parts in secret areas or get them by defeating bosses
+Player can find weapon parts in secret areas or get them by defeating bosses.
+The parts are used to upgrade the respective weapons.

-#### Weapon Drops

-Weapons can be dropped by enemies, even ones the player does not know how to craft, he just learns how to make them when picking it up for the first time.

-#### Black Hat Keys

-*Black Hat Keys* are a currency that the player can keep outside of the gameplay.
-This idea is yet to be used somewhere.

 #### Scrap